xzheng-ac/scPADGRN/README.md

 ## General

 This project includes relative code of  scPADGRN.
 Three datasets and corresponding scritpts are in directory of \scPADGRN\data.
-There is also an example script of generating simulation data.

 File path \scPADGRN\man includes R Documentation files of each individual function.
 One '.Rd' file consists of description,usage, arguments, etc. of its function.